DigitalTwin-Geohub/DigitalTwinEducation/docs/Modules/Module II.md

-# Week 2: Intro and Presentation of Assignment
+# Week 2 and 3: Introduction to Digital Twins

 ## Mandatory Readings